PyLops/pyproximal/joss/paper.md

 problem in \autoref{eq:prox} (and/or the dual proximal problem) is implemented in the ``prox`` (and/or ``dualprox``) method.
 As in most cases a closed-form solution exists for such a problem, our implementation provides users with the most efficient way to evaluate a proximal operator.
 The second part comprises of so-called proximal solvers, optimization algorithms that are suited to solve problems of the form in \autoref{eq:problem}.
+Finally, some specialized solvers that rely on one or more of the previously described optimizers are also provided.

 ![Schematic representation of the ``PyProximal`` API.](figs/software.png){ width=90% }